 If two event dates clash and there is no possibility for one or both to select alternative dates, World Sailing shall decide the matter in its sole discretion which may include downgrading one of them.

-The allocation of gradings by the Executive Office will be checked on a sample basis, as directed by the Chairman of the Match Racing Sub-committee.
-A report of event gradings will be made annually to the Match Race Committee.
+The allocation of gradings by the Executive Office will be checked on a sample basis, as directed by the Chairman of the Match Racing Committee.
+A report of event gradings will be made annually to the Match Racing Committee.

 (b) World Sailing Event Report